 What to Expect from Vaginal Myomectomy

-Once you’ve been prepped and moved into a surgical suite in the doctor’s office or hospital:
+Once you’ve been prepped and moved into a surgical suite in the gynecologist’s office or hospital:

 - Your cervix is dilated with a sterile saline solution to expand the area and give the surgeon room to visually inspect your reproductive organs.